Diary of a Wimpy Kid: Diper Överlöde: Plot

 After preparing props, Löded Diper hires Greg as a roadie.
 On the performance's night, Greg and band vocalist Bill sneak into a nearby pizza place to steal an animatronic's drumstick for Rodrick.
 The show ends up catastrophically, and the owner reveals that the band isn't getting paid for the performance in the first place.
-Later on, they visit a convention to meet Metallichihuahua guitarist Warwick Sprinter, who gives them advice and explains that his band broke up because of desperate attempts to recover stolen money.
+Later on, they visit a convention to meet Metallichihuahua guitarist Warwick Sprinter, who gives them advice and explains that his band broke up because of desperate attempts to recover money stolen by their manager.

 Löded Diper performs at a bar mitzvah successfully before being hired for some more shows and Rodrick considers growing the group's fan base.
 They head to a festival and sell merch, where they perform to a small audience, which includes Greg and Rodrick's family.
 The band later visits Metallichihuahua drummer Sebastian Sleeves, who tells them to quit the music business due to the very little chance of getting famous.
 They later find out about a more successful competing band named Stank, inspiring Rodrick to be more strict on Löded Diper's preparations.

 Bill falls in love with a restaurant assistant manager named Becky, who brings the group donuts during practice.
 After Rodrick forces Bill to break up with her, to Bill's dismay, the group receives a cease and desist letter from a trading card company, which owns a card named Loaded Diaper.
 Not wanting to risk going into an expensive legal fight, the other members leave the band, and Bill ends up joining Stank.
 Greg, Drew's brother, and Rodrick's friend Ward replace them and have difficulties practicing.

-On the day of the competition, Rodrick plugs his music player into a speaker and Löded Diper mimics their performance, but fail when they realize Rodrick has played the wrong audio.
-Suddenly, Sebastian, Warwick, Stewart and Wayne get up on stage and start arguing.
+On the day of the competition, Rodrick plugs his music player into a speaker and Löded Diper mimics their performance, but fail when they realize Rodrick has played the wrong audio, as it was too late to switch to the right audio.
+Suddenly, Sebastian, Warwick, and their former bandmates Stewart and Wayne get up on stage and start arguing.
 Metallichihuahua ends up performing and winning the competition before reuniting, while Bill rejoins Löded Diper.

+Reception

+Common Sense Media gave the book 4 out of 5 stars.

+Sequel

+A sequel, titled Diary of a Wimpy Kid: No Brainer, was released in October 2023.